No matter what you're looking for in a smartphone, one thing's certain, you'll want to make sure it offers decent battery life.

 In all tests, the screen brightness is set to the same level to ensure a fair test (120cd/m2 for GB4, 200cd/m2 for PC Mark).
 The phone discharges its battery and the screen is set not to dim or turn off.

-For example, if a phone lasts 8:15 in a test, it lasted 8 hours and 15 minutes with the screen on and the test processes running.
-This example is a very good ‘screen on time’ - and that phone will last a very long time in real-world use, most likely over a day's use.
+For example, if a phone lasts 12:15 in a test, it lasted 12 hours and 15 minutes with the screen on and the test processes running.
+These figures may vary from a device's own report of screen-on time, as usage and power management setups have an additional effect on real-world situations.

 The star scores here are the scores we gave the phones overall in their original reviews, not star rating scores for battery life specifically.
 As we test more phones, we’ll update the chart.